jwilliams0n/Discord.js-Bad-Links/README.md

 # Discord.js-Bad-Links
-Delete and mute a user for posting bad links.
+Delete and mute a user for posting links commonly found on hacked accounts.

 How to set up: